dvidelabs/flatcc/README.md

 ## Generated Files

-In earlier releases it was attempted to generate all code needed for read-only buffer access.
-Now a library of include files is always required (`include/flatcc`) because the original approach lead to excessive code duplication.
-The generated code for building flatbuffers, and for parsing and printing flatbuffers, all need to link with the runtime library `libflatccrt.a`.
-The verifier and builder headers depend on the reader header.
-The generated reader only depends on library header files.
+The generated code for building flatbuffers, and for parsing and printing flatbuffers, all need access to `include/flatcc`.
+The reader does no rely on any library but all other generated files rely on the `libflatccrt.a` runtime library.
+Note that `libflatcc.a` is only required if the flatcc compiler itself is required as a library.

 The reader and builder rely on generated common reader and builder header files.
 These common file makes it possible to change the global